ARM-software/psa-api/doc/attestation/overview/report.rst

       -  Uniquely identifies the underlying :term:`Immutable Platform Root of Trust`.
 A verification service can use this claim to locate the details of the verification process.
 Such details include the implementation's origin and associated certification state.
 The full definition is in `[PSM]`.
    *  -  Client ID
       -  Yes
       -  Represents the Partition ID of the caller.
 It is a signed integer whereby negative values represent callers from the :term:`NSPE` and where positive IDs represent callers from the :term:`SPE`.
 The value ``0`` is not permitted.
-The full definition of a Partition ID is provided by :cite-title:`PSA-FF-M`.
+The full definition of a Partition ID is provided by :cite-title:`PSA-FFM`.

          It is essential that this claim is checked in the verification process to ensure that a security domain cannot spoof a report from another security domain.
    *  -  Security Lifecycle